davepinch/pinchy.cc/collections/_cues/you-can-change.md

 ---
 title: "you can change"
-cc-type: cue
 date: 2022-05-28
 related:
   - VISUALIZE YOURSELF
   - YOU ARE NOT YOUR THOUGHTS
   - YOU ARE STRONG
+type: cue
 tags:
-  - Cue
+  - cue
-  - You
+  - you
 ---